Rupert Read

 Read's application of the precautionary principle in climate and environmental affairs underlies many of his talks and presentations, notably including "Shed a Light – This civilisation is finished: so what is to be done?" which was given at Churchill College, Cambridge and has gained success on YouTube with over 200,000 views.

 In June 2018, Read triggered a BBC policy shift by publicly refusing to debate with a climate change denier.
 This led to new policy that meant the BBC would no longer present climate change deniers' views as a counterbalance to scientific standpoints.

 In October 2018, Read declared his support for Extinction Rebellion.
 Acting as Extinction Rebellion's spokesperson, he gave a number of interviews on national news programmes during the Rebellion's London protests in April 2019 (see below).
 Read was part of the five members of the group invited to meet with Environment Secretary Michael Gove to discuss their demands.
 The following day the UK Parliament declared a "climate change emergency"; part of Extinction Rebellion's demands.

 Read commented regularly through the Eastern Daily Press "One World Column" for five years.
 In his regular appearances in the local and national press, he speaks on sustainable transport, green economics, and social justice.
 He was formerly chair of the Green House thinktank, a former Green Party spokesperson for transport and former East of England party co-ordinator.

+Read left UEA in the Summer of 2023, citing his dissatisfaction with current academia's failure to adequately confront the climate crisis, as well as its tendency to over-appreciate the sciences and under-appreciate the arts and humanities, coupled with the opportunity for Read to spend his time building the Climate Majority Project which he believes is a more vital use of his time.

+Read's current focus is on Transformative Adaptation, a form of climate change adaptation that focuses on transforming society from the bottom-up to improve resilience against climate breakdown.
+As he argues, the majority of national and international effort around the climate crisis is spent on decarbonisation, but this implies that the climate crisis can be avoided if we decarbonise enough.
+This approach made sense a few decades ago, but now there is a certain level of climate breakdown that is inevitable.
+Whilst decarbonisation is still important in reducing the severity of climatic breakdown, to best prepare for the unfolding climate crisis, Read argues that we must adapt our communities to become more resilient against environmental collapse.
+Read co-wrote Transformative Adaptation: Another world is still just possible with Manda Scott and Morgan Phillips.